Topological sheaves and spaces of distributions in the global case: Conventions on spaces and D -modules

 We introduce some notations to treat uniformly these constructions.
 Let $p:X\lra S$ be a smooth family of curves over $S$, $\finitosigma$ a finite set, and let $\Sigma = \{ \grs_i\}_{i \in I}$ a collection of sections of $p$.
 We already introduced in Section \ref{sec:localstructure} the sheaves of topological algebras $\pbarO =p_*(\barO{X})$, $\pbarO(n)=p_*(\barOX(n\Sigma))$ and $\pbarOpoli =p_*(\barOX(\infty\Sigma))$.
 We will consider, for a finite set $A$, the completed tensor products

 {$\pbarOm{A}$} {$\pbarOpolim{A}$}The first one is a $w$-compact (c.f.
 Section \ref{ssec:compactsheaves}) sheaf of topological algebras and on any well covered affine subset is a \QCCF sheaf.
-By remark \ref{oss:prodottiregolaristar} the second sheaf is a regular sheaf and an \exhaustion of this sheaf is given by the subsheaves $\pbarOm{A}(n) = \otimes^*_A \pbarO(n)$ {$\pbarOm{A}(n)$} which are locally isomorphic to $\pbarO$.
-In particular is a regular sheaf.
-Moreover by Remark \ref{oss:prodottiregolaristar} this product coincide with the $cg$-product and this sheaf has a natural structure of \ccg-topological algebra.
+By remark \ref{oss:prodottiregolaristar} the second sheaf is a regular sheaf (see Section \ref{ssec:ccgeregolari}) and an \exhaustion of this sheaf is given by the subsheaves $\pbarOm{A}(n) = \otimes^*_A \pbarO(n)$ {$\pbarOm{A}(n)$} which are locally isomorphic to $\pbarOm A$.
+Moreover by Remark \ref{oss:prodottiregolaristar} this product coincide with the $cg$-product and this sheaf has a natural structure of \ccg-topological algebra (see Section \ref{ssec:ccgecg}).
 In this case this product turns out to be also continuous as can be easily checked locally using the description of the next Section.